lgss/lgss-digital-tech-playbook/support/operations.md

 ## How we think of Ops

-!> We don't have a tiered approach to operations and support, there is no first or second line, we are it.<br/><br/>Instead, we operate what's known as 'Swarm' support model - work with your friends to fix the problem, our users are our service so if they have a problem, we have a problem.<br/><br/>The goal is not to get rid of the ticket, it's to get rid of the problem and that means resolving the issue.
+!> We don't have a tiered approach to operations and support, there is only the first line support of service desk, beyond that we are it.<br/><br/>Instead, we operate what's known as 'Swarm' support model - work with your friends to fix the problem, our users are our service so if they have a problem, we have a problem.<br/><br/>The goal is not to get rid of the ticket, it's to get rid of the problem and that means resolving the issue.

 Support and operations is the most important part of our service. and **It's everyone's job to support the services we build.**